isomerpages/moe-junyuanpri/_cca/CCAs.md

 If students wish to request to change their CCA, they will need to fill out a Change of CCA Request Form that can be attained through their CCA Teachers.
-If necessary, CCA Teachers / SH PE/CCA or HOD of PAC will engage the parent to find out more before facilitating/allowing the change of CCA.
+If necessary, CCA Teachers / SH PE/CCA or HOD of PAC will engage the parent to find out more before facilitating/allowing the change of CCA.<br><br>
 Approval of request will be on a case-by-case basis.
 Students must also show good attendance (75% and above) in their current CCA to be eligible for the change of CCA.